Is direct mail fundraising dead? Of course not!

 The average response rate for nonprofits is just 6 percent when using direct mail only, but shoots up to 37 percent when using web, email, and direct mail together, according to MobileCause.

-You’re going to have a hard time getting a response if you’re relying solely on emails to drive your fundraising efforts!
+So, you’re going to have a hard time getting a response if you’re relying on one channel to drive your fundraising efforts!

-You may be able to cut down on print and mailing costs by sending less direct mail to a more targeted audience.
-But you shouldn’t cut direct mail from your fundraising strategy all together!
+As we mentioned earlier, direct mail fundraising works best when augmented by a digital communications strategy.
+And you may be able to cut down on print and mailing costs by sending less direct mail to a more targeted audience.
+But you shouldn’t cut direct mail from your fundraising strategy altogether!

 Our world becomes more digital every day.
 But direct mail fundraising is here to stay.